owlbarn/tutorial/book/case-image-inception/README.md

 In the previous two examples, replace one `5x5` with two `3x3`, we reduce the parameter by $1 - 2 * 3 * 3 / (5 * 5) = 28\%$.
 Replace the `7x7` kernel, and we save parameters by $1 - 3 * 3 * 3 / ( 7 * 7) = 45\%$.

 Therefore, with this reduction of parameter size, we can now build network with more layers, which tends to yield better performance.
-The VGG networks comes with two variates, VGG16 and VGG19, which are the same in structure, and the only difference is that VGG19 is deeper.
+The VGG networks come with two variates, VGG16 and VGG19, which are the same in structure, and the only difference is that VGG19 is deeper.
 The code to build a VGG16 network with Owl is shown in [@zoo2019vgg16].

 One extra benefit is that using small kernels increases non-linearity.
-Imagine an extreme case where the kernel is as large as the input image, then the whole convolution is just one big matrix multiplication, a complete linear operations.
+Imagine an extreme case where the kernel is as large as the input image, then the whole convolution is just one big matrix multiplication, a complete linear operation.
 As we have just explained in the previous section, we hope to reduce the linearity in training CNN to accommodate more real-world problems.

 ### ResNet